The 8 Most Expensive Coffees in the World: What Makes Them So Special?

 4. Ospina Coffee – approx. €1,250/kg

-Ospina Coffee comes from Colombia and is produced by the Ospina family, active in coffee for five generations.
-The beans grow at high altitude in volcanic soils and are harvested by hand.
-The coffee has a rich profile with notes of caramel, hazelnut and tropical fruit.
-The reputation of the producer and the limited availability make it an exclusive treat.
+Ospina Coffee originates from Colombia and is produced by the Ospina family, who have been involved in coffee for five generations.
+The beans are grown at high altitude in volcanic soils and are harvested by hand.
+The coffee has a rich flavor profile with notes of caramel, hazelnut, and tropical fruit.
+The producer's reputation and limited availability make it an exclusive treat.

 5. Finca El Injerto – approx. €1,100/kg

-This Guatemalan coffee comes from an award-winning finca (farm) best known for its “Peaberry” beans: small, dense beans with concentrated flavor.
-The farm uses sustainable farming practices and has won numerous awards at international cuppings.
-Tasting notes range from cocoa and toffee to stone fruit and floral notes.
+This Guatemalan coffee comes from an award-winning finca (farm) known primarily for its "Peaberry" beans: small, dense beans with concentrated flavor.
+The farm employs sustainable farming practices and has won numerous awards at international cupping competitions.
+Flavor notes range from cocoa and toffee to stone fruit and floral notes.

 6. Saint Helena Coffee – approx. €870/kg

 This coffee is grown on the remote island of Saint Helena in the Atlantic Ocean, where Napoleon was once exiled.
-The isolation and unique terroir create a bright flavor profile with fresh citrus acidity and spicy undertones.
-The logistics make it a costly endeavor, but for aficionados, this is one of the purest origin coffees in the world.
+The isolation and unique terroir create a clear flavor profile with fresh citrus acidity and spicy undertones.
+The logistics make it a costly undertaking, but for connoisseurs, this is one of the purest origin coffees in the world.

 7. Hacienda La Esmeralda – approx. €560/kg

-This famous Panama Geisha coffee is a favorite among barista champions.
-Grown on the slopes of the Baru volcano and harvested by hand, this coffee delivers floral and fruity flavors such as jasmine, bergamot and tropical fruits.
+This famous Panama Geisha coffee is a favorite among champion baristas.
+Grown on the slopes of Mount Baru and harvested by hand, it delivers floral and fruity flavors such as jasmine, bergamot, and tropical fruit.
 The Geisha variety is known for its unique flavor complexity and high cupping scores.

-Geisha coffee from Panama, especially from the Elida Estate, is world famous.
-With flavour notes of jasmine, bergamot and tropical fruits, combined with a velvety body and lively acidity, this coffee scores top cupping scores time and time again.
-At auction, small micro lots have sold for over €9,000 per kilo, making it officially the most expensive auctioned coffee in the world.
-It is not for nothing that this coffee is considered the "Burgundy" of coffees.
+Geisha coffee from Panama, especially from the Elida Estate, is world-renowned.
+With flavor notes of jasmine, bergamot, and tropical fruit, combined with a velvety body and vibrant acidity, this coffee consistently achieves the highest cupping scores.
+Small microlots have sold at auction for over €9,000 per kilo, officially making it the most expensive coffee auctioned in the world.
+It's no wonder this coffee is considered the "Burgundy" of coffees.

 Finally: Are these coffees worth the price?

-To the average coffee drinker it may seem like overkill, but in the world of specialty coffee it’s all about experience, rarity and craftsmanship.
-Each coffee on this list tells a story: about terroir, tradition, innovation or even the role of animals.
+It might seem like overkill to the average coffee drinker, but in the world of specialty coffee, it's all about experience, rarity, and craftsmanship.
+Each coffee on this list tells a story: about terroir, tradition, innovation, or even the role of animals.

-At Koffie Kenner we believe that you can enjoy special coffee without paying €2,000 per kilo.
-But it is inspiring to see how far craftsmanship and passion can go.
-Do you want to get to know traceable, sustainable and exceptional coffees yourself?
-Then take a look at our range of specialty coffee .
+At Koffie Kenner, we believe you can enjoy exceptional coffee without paying €2,000 per kilo.
+But it's inspiring to see how far craftsmanship and passion can go.
+Want to experience traceable, sustainable, and exceptional coffees for yourself?
+Then browse our specialty coffee selection. .